 Tune in to the Olympics this August, and you’ll see world-class gymnasts demonstrate world-class balance.
 In the backcountry, you don’t need to stick the landing after doing a vault, but you might need to cross a river on slippery rocks while wearing a pack.
 And for that you need good balance.
 The best gymnasts learn to “think through their feet,” says John Blievernicht, a sports physiologist who works with Olympic athletes at the Center for High Altitude Training at Northern Arizona University.
 Backpackers, he says, depend too much on their boots for stability: “Ideally, you strengthen your feet first, and then use your shoes for secondary support.”
-To improve your rough-trail confidence, remove your shoes and socks and practice these three balance-boosting exercises.
+To improve your rough-trail confidence, remove your shoes and socks and practice exercises to improve your balance.

 How Stand on uneven ground or a foam cushion.
 Cock one leg to the side while remaining upright.
 Gradually shift that leg in front of you, across to the opposite side, and finally behind you.
 As your balance improves, increase the difficulty by standing on the ball of your foot and closing your eyes.

 Why This simple, effective maneuver builds lateral hip strength.
 Doing it with your eyes closed makes your muscles rely on your body’s other physical senses.
 “Most balance ability comes from mental concentration,” says Liang Chow, coach of Shawn Johnson, the 2007 World Gymnastics Champion.